-When an article appeared a few weeks ago on the boys I shared the post on my social media with my above sentiments.
-I was expecting a bit of backlash as I appreciate that my view can be seen as controversial, but I was surprised to read how so many agreed with me.
+When an article appeared a few weeks ago on the boys, I shared the post on my social media with my above sentiments.
+I was expecting a bit of backlash as I appreciate that my view can be seen as controversial.
+Still, I was surprised to read how so many agreed with me.

 One memory that has always stayed with me was when I attended a parents evening with my mother, in Year 9.
-I have never been a stand out player in sports but I thoroughly enjoyed being part of a team.
-I played hockey, and was a sub for netball and athletics which meant I often travelled to Leckwith to compete.
-So at this parents evening the PE teacher said that I often missed class and did not like to participate when I did turn up.
-My mum said she was shocked to hear this as she had often come to watch me participate.
+I have never been a standout player in sports, but I thoroughly enjoyed being part of a team.
+I played hockey and was a sub for netball and athletics, which meant I often travelled to Leckwith to compete.
+So at this parents evening, the PE teacher said that I often missed class and did not like to participate when I did turn up.
+My mum said she was shocked to hear this as she had usually came to watch me participate.
 The teacher, flustered, riffled through some paperwork saying she must have confused me with another student.

-This is very typical of my experience of the school; if you are bright and stand out you are pushed to succeed, and equally if you struggle you are given extra support.
+This is very typical of my experience at the school.
+If you were bright and stood out, you were pushed to succeed, and equally, if you struggle you were given extra support.
 Those in the middle were left to get on with it.
 Surely, they should be mentored too?
 So many of my friends can back this statement up.
 I think it comes down to the size of the school, having 40 students in a class is too much.

-There are two male PE teachers that take the credit for helping Sam, Gareth and Geraint get on in their sport.
+Two male PE teachers take the credit for helping Sam, Gareth and Geraint get on in their sport.
 The majority of my male friends do not speak of the teachers them fondly.
 Those who wanted to play football were pushed into rugby or if they were more academic were made to feel insignificant and are tormented by the memories of being shouted at and belittled.
-However, there were some fellow classmates who spoke fondly of their time on the sports field, and were given opportunities to make lasting friendships and to travel.
+However, some fellow classmates spoke fondly of their time on the sports field and were given opportunities to make lasting friendships and to travel.

 Whether you want to be a sports star, work in an office or even be a stay at home parent; I genuinely believe you can do whatever you want to do, and your education is only a small part of what makes it happen.
 There is no need to cling onto this – you can always re-train, learn more and be adaptable.
 Be who you want to be!